Bushra-Fatima-CS/Bushra-Fatima-CS/README.md

 - 👋 Hi, I’m @Bushra Fatima
-- 👀 I’m interested in
+- 👀 I’m interested in knowing about seniors who will help me and keep me in their projects so they can be my mentor
 - 🌱 I’m currently learning Computer science
 - 💞️ I’m looking to collaborate on CS related junior projects.
 - 📫 Reach me on bushrafatyma@outlook.com